-Director of the Jacques Delors Institute, 2014 European Young Leader
+Founding Director of the Jacques Delors Institute and 2014 European Young Leader (EYL40)

-Head of Corporate Governance & Internal Policies, European Stability Mechanism (ESM), 2014 European Young Leader
+Head of Corporate Governance and Internal Policies at the European Stability Mechanism (ESM) and 2014 European Young Leader (EYL40)

 Presentation of workshop outcomes and open discussion with MEPs who are members of the Committees in charge of the topics discussed in the workshops.

-Vice-Chair of the European Parliament Committee of money laundering, tax avoidance and tax evasion and Trustee of Friends of Europe
+Former member of the European Parliament and Trustee of Friends of Europe

 Director, Reporters Without Borders (RSF)tional